About Dr. Adhia & CV

 Dr. Adhia’ s clinical experience as a physician parallels the wide variety of cases he has completed as an expert witness and Independent Medical Examiner.

-Dr. Adhia has joined Avenue 360 Health and Wellness, a clinic that provides healthcare to under-served populations in the Houston area.
+Dr. Adhia joined Avenue 360 Health and Wellness, a clinic that provides healthcare to under-served populations in the Houston area.
 Dr. Adhia treats psychiatric patients.

 Psychiatric Hospital Treatment